jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 **Solution:**
 * Do *not* put the user related data in a shared component.
 Use a POJO, think about scope.
 * If the field does not actually reference user data, change to a name which does not indicate user data e.g.
+``private Scheduler schedulerOrderReference;`` rename to: ``private Scheduler orderReferenceScheduler;``
 ``private OrderHandler handleOrders;`` rename to: ``private OrderHandler orderHandler;``
-The last word as noun is assumed to be the entity, so handleOrders is assumes to be order objects which typically is user related data.
+The last or second last word as noun is assumed to be the entity, so handleOrders is assumes to be order objects which typically is user related data.
 A handler is not.
 **Rule name:** AvoidUserDataInSharedObjects
 **Details:** The regular expression for matching the name of the field assumed to be user data:
 ``User[Id|Ref|Reference]*$|Customer[Id|Ref|Reference]*$|Session[Id|Ref|Reference]*$|Order[Id|Ref|Reference|List]*$|Account[Id|Ref|Reference|List]*$|Transaction[Id|Ref|Reference|List]*$|Contract[Id|Ref|Reference|List]*$``